View HHMI Computation and Visualization Consortium in a larger map

 - Data wrangling: Manipulating data for graphics and insight

-- Preparing documents that include text, graphics and analysis.
+- Preparing documents that include text, static and dynamic graphics, and analysis

-The second 2.5 days of the workshop (starting at noon on July 9 and ending at 4 pm on July 11) will provide participants a chance to dig in on their own projects -- the “work” part of the workshop
+The workshop concludes at noon on July 17.
+During the second half, participants will dig in on their own projects -- the “work” part of the workshop.
+Time will be spent:

-- quick review of first half of workshop
+- Expanding elements of first half of workshop

 In order to support project development, participants will learn specific skills as needed.